-This document includes an overview of emergency management training in the State of Montana, processes for requesting courses through MT DES, state certified instructor guidelines and information on additional training organizations.
+This document includes an overview of emergency management training and exercises in the State of Montana, processes for requesting courses through MT DES, state instructor guidelines, information on additional training organizations, and exercise program resources.
 The target audience is local, county, tribal and state agency emergency management personnel.